 - Painful and dangerous infections

 Even though newborns and infants do not have teeth, it is important to take care of their mouth and gums.
 Follow these tips:

 - Use a damp washcloth to wipe your infant's gums after each meal.

-- Begin using a soft toothbrush instead of a washcloth to clean your child's teeth as soon as his first tooth shows (usually between 5 - 8 months of age).
+- Begin using a soft toothbrush instead of a washcloth to clean your child's teeth as soon as their first tooth shows (usually between 5 and 8 months of age).

 - Ask your child's health care provider if your infant needs to take oral fluoride.